 The power of music to wash through you and lift you is amazing.
-In fact, as I blog about here, music has the ability to lift dementia — it is that uplifting!

 If you are feeling stressed or depressed, especially if you can not leave your current surroundings (perhaps you are in the hospital or your office or your car…) slip on some music and allow it to sweep through your soul and lift you higher.

-5. Reach out to your support system.
+4. Reach out to your support system.

 There IS a support system around you, even if you don’t think you have a friend in the world.